top of page

 The ratchet action forces you to actually put enough pressure on the crimp before it will release, giving you a great crimp every time.
 It will not release until you have crimped down all the way.

-The ABYC specifications for a crimp on a 14 gauge wire to resist 30 pounds of pull force.
 With the old crimpers, I was definitely not crimping hard enough (for fear of cutting the heat shrink).
 The new crimpers even took some getting used to with how much you will squish those suckers.
+When you cut off a cross section of the crimp, you can see the wire strands have been squished into almost a solid wire, making a connection that will last a long time.

 Wire Stripping

 My old Super Champ had a wire stripper built right in.
 Wasn't that more convinent?
-Well no, actually.
+Well, no, actually.
 I'm not sure how many times I had to re-do a wire stripping because I realized I had taken some of the wire itself off with it.
 They make for sloppy strippers (*ehem*).

 "Ok, this is where we break out the big bucks then?"

 Nope.
-My favorite is the Irwin Vise-Grip Wire Stripper ($25).
+My favorite is the Irwin Vise-grip Wire Stripper ($25).

 Irwin Vise Grip Wire Stripper

 This stripper automatically adjusts to the gauge, clamps on, and strips the wire with a quick squeeze.
 The yellow plastic guide piece is how you set how long of an exposed end you are looking for.
+In this video below, I tried to squeeze it slowly so you can get an idea of how it works.

 "An automatic?
 Oh come on, those automatic strippers are garbage!
 Get a real crimper!
 Like the IDEAL 45-092 Stripmaster!"

 Ok, yes, most of the automatic strippers are total garbage.
 I have bought multiple different brands throughout the years, and most have broken.
-I even listed to a pitch from a guy at the Annapolis boat show claiming his company had fixed all the problems, and it will work forever!
+I even listened to a pitch from a guy at the Annapolis boat show claiming his company had fixed all the problems, and it will work forever!
 I bought two, and both broke within 6 months.

 The convenience factor is just worth it.
 I'm sure it's not rugged enough for a daily driver, but I've been using this one for over 2 years, and it has held up nicely.
 Clean strips and no broken wire strands.